 Just over an hour's drive from Cape Town, this Victorian-era farmstead sits in the up-and-coming Swartland wine region.
-Beyond the more famous vineyards of Wellington, Franschhoek and Stellenbosch, it offers a serene sense of seclusion.
-The property boasts wheat and merino sheep farms, as well as a 10,000-acre private nature reserve, which means you can frame your days spent wine tasting with morning and evening game drives.
-Surrounded by a wide verandah, the original farmhouse offers four bedrooms and one suite, all filled with antiques.
-In addition, guests can stay in the private, three-bedroom Wild Olive House with its own pool.
-A visit to Bartholomeus Klip Farmhouse is all about savoring life's small pleasures, from canoeing and cycling the countryside to dining in the conservatory on French-inspired meals, paired with thoughtfully selected local wines.
+Beyond the more famous vineyards of Franschhoek and Stellenbosch, it offers a serene sense of seclusion.
+Home to wheat and merino sheep farms, and adjacent to a 10,000-acre private nature reserve, it offers relaxing wine tastings and exhilarating game drives.
+Surrounded by a wide veranda, the original farmhouse has four bedrooms decorated with tasteful antiques.
+In addition, guests can stay in a separate suite or the private, three-bedroom Wild Olive House with a full kitchen and its own pool.
+Bartholomeus Klip Farmhouse is all about savoring life's small pleasures, from canoeing and cycling the countryside to dining in the conservatory on French-inspired meals, all paired with local wines.